 If your business is located in the greater NYC area, Central Park is a given for work outings.
 There are plenty of activities to spark inspiration for your visual design team, whether as part of a group or an individual in need of a break at lunchtime.

 For nearly 150 years, the space that is now known as Millennium Park in downtown Chicago was essentially an industrial wasteland.
-In the 1800’s, the Illinois Central Railroad used it for operations and former leaders generally conducted city planning around it.
-But by 1997, this prime real estate located so closely to Lake Michigan was being wasted on unsightly train tracks and parking lots.
+In the 1800s, the Illinois Central Railroad used it for operations, and former leaders generally conducted city planning around it.
+But by 1997, this prime real estate located so close to Lake Michigan was being wasted on unsightly train tracks and parking lots.

 Taking its cue from Central Park: there are daily activities, plenty of trees and grass to freshen the air, and even an ice skating rink in the winter.
 It’s the perfect place for a midday refresher or better yet — an outdoor meeting.
 Remember when you were a kid and the teacher would hold class outside in the spring?
 Adults get spring fever, too.
 Get outside for a bit and soak up the vitamin D. You’d be amazed at how quickly ideas start flowing when people get out of the cubicle and into natural light.

 Schenley Park began as a land donation from heiress Mary Schenley at the tail end of the 1800’s.
 Since then, it has grown into a 435 acre visual designer’s paradise in Pittsburgh’s Oakland neighborhood, adjacent to the renowned Carnegie Mellon University.
 Schenley Park has the usual hiking, biking, running trails, but they also have a sports complex with a swimming pool, track, and tennis courts.
 Not to mention a disc-golf course, a traditional golf course, an ice skating rink, and a Botanical Garden.